This post contains affiliate links. If you use these links to buy something we may earn a commission at no additional cost to you.

 Check the elbow pads, especially if you wear longer pads that cover your forearms.
 Tight elbow pads covering forearms are a common cause for arm pump.

 Sometimes, a too tight jersey or a backpack around your arm pit area can slow down the blood flow and make arm pump worse.
 So, wear a jersey that is loose around the armpits.
-And if you’re wearing a backpack, hydration pack or chest plate, make sure they are not tight around the shoulder and armpit area.
+And if you’re wearing a dirt bike backpack, hydration pack or chest plate, make sure they are not tight around the shoulder and armpit area.

 Read more about what to take into account when choosing dirt bike gear in our guide for essential dirt bike gear for trail riding.